markhenning/markhenning.github.io/content/the-outage.md

 So, 2020 rolled round, COVID happened, and I hadn't finished what I wanted to do at FICO, so I stayed there with an amazing team until Feb 2021 to make sure I left on a good note and wrap up some things.

-Agoraphobia - Having it and not "Suffering With it"
+### Agoraphobia - Having it and not "Suffering With it"

-Back in 2011,
+In short, for me, this translates to my brain has decided that it needs to be afraid of getting stuck somewhere I can't leave, whilst having a panic attack.
+This causes panic attacks in places that my brain decides there's no easy exit - the middle of bridges, fields etc. It's super dumb.

 I don't want to get into what caused it, in all honesty the overriding principle of all of this is that it doesn't matter, I've talked to therapists about it, it building and what made it worse over time, whilst knowing why the problem is there, doesn't really fix the issue in any way.
 The only thing that really matters is: